-For details of award arrangements, please view the Academic and Programme Regulations.
+For details of award arrangements, please view the Academic and Programme Regulations (opens new window).

 Career Prospects

 The programme is designed for those leading, with aspirations to lead, and those with the agency to bring about change regarding sustainability in the built environment.